wickwirew/PureSQL/README.md

 ### Or Use the Swift Macro
 Otter can even run within a Swift macro by adding the `@Database` macro to a `struct`.

-> As of now it is not recommended for larger projects.
-There are quite a few limitations that won't scale well beyond a fairly simple schema and a handfull of queries. ⚠️

 ```swift
 @Database
 struct DB {